sherinberny/MortgageCalculator/README.md

 # Sherin's Mortgage Calculator App

 ## Introduction
-This is a simple Mortgage Calculator app developed for Android using Kotlin and Jetpack Compose for the Mobile Application Development 2 Course as a Lab 2 assignment by Sherin.
+This is a simple Mortgage Calculator app developed for Android using Kotlin and Jetpack Compose for the Mobile Application Development 2 Course as a Lab 2 assignment by Sherin Babu.
 It allows users to calculate their monthly mortgage payments based on the loan amount, term in years, and annual interest rate.

 ## Features
 - **User-friendly interface** for inputting loan details.